2022 Hong Kong Chief Executive election: Local

+International

 Taiwan's Mainland Affairs Council urged John Lee to "listen and respond to the public's view, and respect Hong Kong people's right to pursue democracy, and stop hurting Hong Kong's freedom and human rights."
-European Union (EU), in the statement, regret the violation of democratic principles and political pluralism after election overhaul, adding that the EU saw this selection process as yet another step in the dismantling of the "one country, two systems" principle.
-Group of Seven (G7) also released a statement, expressing grave concern over the selection as part of a continued assault on political pluralism and fundamental freedoms, and call on China to act in accordance with its legal obligations.
-China dismissed statements by EU and G7 as "interfering" in China's internal affairs.
+The European Union (EU) put out a statement regretting the "violation of democratic principles and political pluralism" after the "sweeping changes" in the electoral system, adding that it saw the selection process as "yet another step in the dismantling of the 'one country, two systems' principle".
+The Group of Seven (G7) also released a statement, expressing grave concern over the selection as part of a continued assault on political pluralism and fundamental freedoms, and called on China to act in accordance with its legal obligations.
+China dismissed the statements by the EU and the G7 as "interfering" in China's internal affairs.